Trained quantum neural networks are Gaussian processes: Introduction

 We then consider quantum neural networks trained in continuous time with gradient flow, and prove that the training happens in the lazy regime and is able to perfectly fit the training set (Theorem \ref{gradfl}).
 Contrarily to \cite{QLazy}, our results allow for a depth growing with the number of qubits and are thus valid in regimes with hope of quantum advantage (see \autoref{sec:Qlazy} for a detailed comparison).
 Furthermore, we prove that the dependence of the model on the parameters can be approximated with its linearized version around the value of the parameters at initialization (Theorems \ref{gronwall} and \ref{cfevolution}).
 The corresponding linearized evolution equation has an analytical solution that determines the probability distribution of the function generated by the trained network, which is a Gaussian process whose mean and covariance can be computed analytically (Corollary \ref{corgp}).
 Building on such results, we prove that the probability distribution of the function generated by the trained network converges in distribution to the Gaussian process above (Theorem \ref{qnngp}).

 We then focus on the issues related to real physical setting of the training of the network.
 On the one hand, we need to consider that the training takes place in discrete time steps, and we discuss the convergence of the gradient descent.
 On the other hand, we have to take into account that the function generated by a quantum neural network is the expectation value of a quantum observable, which can only be estimated via measurements.
 In this regard, we prove that a number of measurement polynomial in the number of qubits is enough to ensure all the previous results (Theorems \ref{unbgraddesc} and \ref{qnngpn}).
 In particular, the probability distribution of the function generated by the quantum neural network converges in distribution to a Gaussian process also in the presence of statistical noise.
-The above results on the evolution of quantum neural networks in the noisy setting are our most important achievement.
-Indeed, they prove the trainability of the model in polynomial time with respect to the number of qubits, which is a necessary condition for quantum advantage, and prove that the limit of infinitely many parameters is smooth and does not suffer from overfitting.
+The above results on the evolution of quantum neural networks in the noisy setting are our most important achievement. \modifica{ Indeed, they prove the trainability of the model in polynomial time with respect to the number of qubits, which is a necessary condition for quantum advantage, and prove that the limit of infinitely many parameters is smooth.
+Furthermore, thanks to the above results, the Seeger's generalization bounds for Gaussian processes \cite{seeger2002pac} can be applied to any trained quantum neural network satisfying the hypotheses of our paper in the limit of infinite width.
+In particular, our results prove that such limit does not trivialize the generalization properties of quantum neural networks. } \rimodifica{Indeed, Seeger's generalization bound can be nontrivial even if, being infinitely wide, the network has infinitely many parameters with a finite training set\footnote{Of course, depending on the specific training set and on the specific neural tangent kernel of the considered quantum architecture, Seeger's generalization bound can become trivial, but this does not happen systematically for the only fact that the parameters are more than the training examples.}.}

-For simplicity, all the results above are proved in the setting where the set of the possible inputs is finite.
-Theorem \ref{final} extend all the results to the case of an infinite input set.
+Finally, differently from the main works which have studied the initialization of quantum neural networks \cite{garciamartin2023deep,rad2023deep}, we go beyond the standard assumption that the feature space is a finite set.
+Indeed, we rigorously prove that the convergence to a Gaussian process, both at initialization and during the training, is valid also when we consider an infinite feature space (Theorem \ref{final}).
+This achievement not only makes the mathematical treatment of our results complete, but also gives a precise physical insight: our proof ensures the existence of a lower bound to the rate of convergence to the Gaussian process which does not depend on the particular discretization of the feature space.
+In particular, the rate of convergence will not trivialize to zero as the the discretization is refined.